We are taking bookings for campus tours.

 Discover the various tours on offer at the University.

-On the first and third Friday of every month (from September 2020), we run campus tours for prospective students and their friends and family.
+On the first Friday of the month, we run campus tours for prospective students and their friends and family.

-These tours run between 4.00pm and 5.00pm, beginning under the Clocktower of the Quadrangle, and are led by our student ambassadors.
-They come from a range of faculties and backgrounds, and can answer your questions on selecting a course, living on campus, and any other aspect of university life.
+These tours run between 4pm and 5pm, beginning under the Clocktower of the Quadrangle, and are led by our student ambassadors.
+They come from a range of faculties and backgrounds and can answer your questions on selecting a course, living on campus, and any other aspect of university life.

 Our student ambassadors visit schools to provide advice on all aspects of university including courses, global exchange opportunities, transferring and deferring, and other topics to help students make an informed decision.